You can’t manage what you don’t measure.

 The mind can be a tricky thing to manage.
 In some moments it cooperates, and in others, it runs loose.
 Being more understanding of these changing emotions, and approaching them with curiosity, can make a big difference in the coping habits we utilize to deal with such ranging highs and lows.

-There are many tools available at our fingertips that can empower us to take charge of our lives, simply by just noticing how we feel, and what triggered it.
-With minimal time and effort, we can start taking note of the patterns that our lives go through and adjust accordingly to the data that emerges.
+There are many tools available at our fingertips that can empower us to take charge of our lives, simply by just noticing how we feel, and what triggered these feelings.
+With minimal time and effort, we can start taking note of the emotional patterns and adjust ourselves accordingly to the data that emerges.

 At the end of the day, no one can take responsibility for our lives, but ourselves.